Hampton Jail

 No collars, hoods, rubber, bondage adult toys, or things that do not fit the jail theme.

-At the bottom of this page are some videos showing how to use some of the restraints.
+Review the videos of how to use some of the restraints.

 The daily routine can vary, but here are some ideas that could keep things interesting